mtwente/nordatlantisk-ft/README.md

 See also the list of [contributors](https://github.com/mtwente/nordatlantisk-ft/graphs/contributors) who contributed to this project.

-Voting records and ballot results were retrieved from [Folketinget's open data service](https://oda.ft.dk/) under [Folketinget's terms of service](https://www.ft.dk/dokumenter/aabne_data).
+Voting records and roll call results were retrieved from [Folketinget's open data service](https://oda.ft.dk/) under [Folketinget's terms of service](https://www.ft.dk/dokumenter/aabne_data).
 Some additional metadata on party positions used in the documentation is incorporated from [ParlGov](https://doi.org/10.7910/DVN/UKILBE).

 ## License